wiro-consultants/html5mediaelements/Documentation/UsersManual/Index.rst

 	Add new media record

-After that you have to specify some attributes of the new media record:
+After that you have to specify some attributes of the new media record (see screenshots below):

 - its type, either audio or video
 - a title